cabal-club/cable/readme.md

 In the lifetime of a given request, there are three exclusive roles an involved client machine can have:

-1. The **original requester**, who allocated the new request and has a set of *outbound peers* they have sent that request to.
+1. The **original requester**: the client who allocated the new request and has a set of *outbound peers* they have sent that request to.

-2. An **intermediary peer**, who is any client who received the request from one or more peers and has also forwarded it to others.
+2. An **intermediary peer**: any client who received the request from one or more peers and has also forwarded it to others.
 An intermediary peer has both a set of *inbound peers* for a request as well as a set of *outbound peers*.

-3. A **terminal peer**, who is a client who received the request from one or more peers and does NOT forwarded it to any others.
+3. A **terminal peer**: a client who received the request from one or more peers and does NOT forward it to any others.
 A terminal peer has only a set of *inbound peers*.

 A peer handling a request who has *outbound peers* (original requester,